MarC0dePolo/freelanceScraper1/README.md

 The Main goal here was, for each product, to find the "Keyword" of the product with the highest score.

-I.e The Product "STIHL elektrischer Rasenmäher" the word elektrischer would probably be the highest score when choose as a keyword.
-Keywords will be highlighted.
+I.e The Product "STIHL elektrischer Rasenmäher" the word elektrischer would probably be the highest score when choosen as a keyword.
+Keywords will be highlighted by the Search Engine.